dune73/test-4/tutorial-8/README.md

 ### Step 8: Summarizing all rule exclusions

 Time to look back and rearrange the configuration file with all the rule exclusions.
 I have regrouped them a bit, swapped the rule IDs 10001 and 10002, and I added some comments.
-As outlined before, it is not obvious how to arrange the rules.
-Here, I ordered them by ID, but also included a block where I cover the search form separately.

 ```bash
 # === ModSec Core Rule Set: Runtime Exclusion Rules (ids: 10000-49999)